B-cell precursor ALL is a clonal, malignant disease involving blast cells that express antigens such as CD192

 • CAR T-cell therapy engineers a patient’s own T cells, enabling them to target and kill malignant B cells such as B-cell ALL2,4

-TECARTUS® mechanism of action
+TECARTUS® mechanism of action.
+TECARTUS® mechanism of action.

-2. CD28 Co-stimulatory Domain
+2. CD28 Co-stimulatory Domain1

-3. CD3-ζ Activation Domain—activates T cell
+3. CD3-ζ Activation Domain—activates T cell1

 TECARTUS binds to CD19-expressing cancer cells and normal B cells1

-TECARTUS® binding to cells
+TECARTUS® binding to cells.

 Upon engagement with target cells, the co-stimulatory domains activate downstream signaling cascades that result in